OctopusSamples/SpaceCloner/README.md

 - Worker Pools (match by name)
 - Process steps (match by name)
 - Channels (match by name)

+## Limitations
+Because this is hitting the Octopus API (and not the database) it cannot decrypt items from the Octopus Database.
+It also cannot download packages for you.

+- All Sensitive Variables cloned will be set to 'Dummy Value'.
+- All Accounts cloned will have dummy values for keys and ids.
+- All External Feeds will have their login credentials set to `null`.
+- All package references in "script steps" (AWS CLI, Run a Script, Azure CLI) in deployment process or runbook process steps will be removed.
+All deployment steps with package references will remain as is.

+### The Space Has to Exist
+The space on the source and destination must exist prior to running the script.
+The script will fail if the destination space doesn't exist.
+It doesn't create a space for you.

+### No targets or workers
+The majority of the use cases this script was designed for involved moving between Octopus Deploy instances.
+This made targets almost impossible to bring over.

+- The thumbprint on the server will be different than the tentacle is expecting.
+- Polling tentacles are configured to point to a specific instance, bring over the registration won't work.
+- Several targets rely on accounts (Azure Targets and K8s specifically).
+The script has to enter default values for those items, meaning they won't connect.

+Chances are you will want different targets per instance.

 ## Simple Relationship Management
 The process does not attempt to walk a tree of dependencies.
 It loads up all the necessary data from the source and destination.
 When it comes across an ID in the source space it will attempt to find the corresponding ID in the destination space.
 If it cannot find a matching item it removes that binding.